lasiru1/Discrete_Structures/Assignment 1.md

 ```
 #38:

-let A = F, B = F, and C = T;
+Consider scenario 1: A = False, B = False, and C = True;

 then the conditional expression

         (A ^ B)' ^ C

-will always be true, executing statement1.
+will be true, executing statement1.
+However, condsider scenario 2:

+A = True, B = False, and C = True;

+statement1 will still execute.
+Therefore, the program does NOT do what we want
+because statement2 did not execute when scenario 2 was presented.
 ```

 ## &#35;61 - 64